What government accounts do I need for employees? (Employee Series)

 • Wyoming

-• No reciprocity = you withhold state taxes based on the state worked in
+• No reciprocity = you withhold state taxes based on the state the employee works in

-• Reciprocity = you withhold state taxes based on the state lived in
+• Reciprocity = you withhold state taxes based on the state where your employee lives

 This will determine if you need to apply to more than one state for income tax withholding.

-If your employee lives and works in a different state than your company, then you’ll need to apply for their state department.
+If your employee lives and works in a different state than your company, then you’ll need to apply for an account with their state department.

-If you don’t have any employees living/working in your home state, then you don’t need to register in your home state.
+If you don’t have any employees living or working in your home state, then you don’t need to register in your home state.

 State Unemployment Division

-State unemployment is a tax that generally employers pay (although in some states, the employees pay as well) into the state.
-These funds are then used when individuals are eligible to receive unemployment benefits.
-It’s usually called a tax, but it functions a bit like insurance so you may have heard it called that as well.
+State unemployment is a tax that employers typically pay into the state (although in some states, the employees pay as well).
+These funds are used when individuals are eligible to receive unemployment benefits.
+It’s usually called a tax, but it functions a bit like insurance, so you may have heard it called “state unemployment insurance” as well.
 It’s administered through the state departments, though, so we usually call it a tax.

 All states have unemployment tax, so this is likely going to be one you will need to register for.
-States do have different definitions of wages, and exemptions, so be sure to research those before you apply.
+Each states has different definitions of wages and exemptions, so be sure to research those before you apply.

-For example, in MN corporation owners who own 25% or more of a company (directly or indirectly) are not subject to MN unemployment and their wages are exempt.
-If your company is a corporation and it’s only the 25%+ owners being paid wages, you don’t need to register for MN unemployment.
+For example, Minnesota corporation owners who own 25% or more of a company (directly or indirectly) are not subject to Minnesota unemployment and their wages are exempt.
+If your company is a corporation and it’s only the 25%+ owners being paid wages, you don’t need to register for Minnesota unemployment.

 There are roughly 15 states that also have some variation of a local income tax withholding on wages.
 These can be called a variation of things from simply “Income Tax” or “Wage Tax” to “Occupational Privilege Tax” (literally for the privilege of having an occupation).